-- Rain protection is good but not great due to the exterior stitching.
+- Rain protection is good but not great due to the extensive exterior stitching.

-- Single hem adjuster pulls the jacket to the side when tightening.
+- A couple testers had issues with the single hem adjuster pulling the jacket to the side when cinched.

-Another legendary all-around synthetic jacket is Arc’teryx’s Atom LT.
+A final legendary all-around synthetic jacket is Arc’teryx’s Atom LT Hoody.
 This piece has been a go-to of ours for years for deftly balancing comfort, weight, and warmth.
-The stretchy side panels on the Atom LT make the jacket cozier and a little better for staying cool while on the go, but the Nano Puff is a little warmer overall, in part because of the Atom LT’s non-windproof panels.
-We prefer the comfort and versatility of the Atom LT, particularly at only a $10 price difference, but the Nano Puff isn’t too far behind.
-More, its roomier fit may give it the edge for some people compared to the more athletic cut of the Atom LT.
+The stretchy, non-waterproof side panels on the Atom LT make the jacket more flexible than the Nano Puff and slightly better for staying cool while on the go, but the Patagonia is a little warmer overall.
+All in all, we prefer the comfort and versatility of the Atom LT (not to mention the $20 cost savings), but the Nano Puff isn’t too far behind.
+And its roomier fit may give it the edge for some people compared to the more athletic cut of the Atom LT.